zignis/mongoose-pagination/README.md

 # mongoose-pagination
-A pagination demo using mongoose and express
+A simple pagination demo using mongoose and express.